-Sergeant Ernest Almayrac served in the Free French Air Force during World War Two.
+Sergeant Ernest Almayrac served in the Free French Air Force during the Second World War.
 He was born on 25th April 1918 in Mont de Marsan, Southern France.
 Having escaped occupied France in July 1940, he joined the British Army in The Gambia in August that year.

 Alternative spellings of Sergeant Ernest Joseph Gabriel Almayrac’s name include Almoyroc and Almeyrec.
 His military documentation confirms Almayrac as the correct spelling.

 In Tom Hartley’s book ‘Belfast City Cemetery: The History Of Belfast, Written In Stone’, Almoyroc’s (sic) cause of death is “cut eye and blackwater fever”.
-He underwent treatment at Campbell College Military Hospital, Belfast, Co.
-Antrim but his illness proved fatal.
-He died at the Belfast hospital aged 23 on 25th September 1940.
+He underwent treatment at Campbell College Military Hospital, Belfast but his illness proved fatal.
+He died at the hospital aged 23 years old on 25th September 1940.

-Information from ‘Croix de Lorraine et Croix du Sud 1940-1942 – Aviateurs Belges et de la France Libre en Afrique’ indicates Ernest Almayrac was a mechanic on board the SS Aska.
-An enemy plane bombed the ship on 16th September 1940 as it carried hundreds of French troops from Bathurst, Gambia to Liverpool.
+Information from ‘Croix de Lorraine et Croix du Sud 1940-1942 – Aviateurs Belges et de la France Libre en Afrique’ indicates Ernest Almayrac was a mechanic on board the S.S.
+Aska.
+An enemy plane bombed the ship on 16th September 1940 as it carried hundreds of French troops from Bathurst, Gambia to Liverpool, Lancashire, England.

-Three other Free French Air Force men died on board the SS Aska.
+A further 3 Free French Air Force members died on board S.S.
+Aska.
 Sergeant Jean Conrad (31349) was buried in Scotland.
-Sergeant Clifford Dace (31342) and Sergeant Paul Mauricet (31343) were never recovered from the Atlantic Ocean.
+The bodies of Sergeant Clifford Dace (31342) and Sergeant Paul Mauricet (31343) were never recovered from the Atlantic Ocean.

 Sinking of the SS Aska

-At 0230hrs the Aska was between Rathlin Island and Maiden’s Rock in the Western Approaches.
+At 0230hrs S.S.
+Aska was between Rathlin Island and Maiden’s Rock in the Western Approaches.
 The ship zig-zagged to evade the enemy.
-As a plane passed overhead, it was first thought it was an RAF craft.
-Moments later, two bombs tore through the engineers’ accommodation area.
+As a plane passed overhead, it was first thought it was an R.A.F. aircraft.
+Moments later, 2 bombs tore through the engineers’ accommodation area.
 They exploded as they struck the engine room.